Low Red Blood Cell Count (Anemia)

 When should I call my provider?

-Call your provider right away if you have any one or more of the following:
+Call your provider right away if you have any of these symptoms:

 • Dizziness.